ibm-cloud-docs/power-iaas/downloading-fixes.md

 {:help: data-hd-content-type='help'}
 {:support: data-reuse='support'}

-# Downloading fixes and updates for a Power Systems Virtual Server
+# Downloading fixes and updates
 {: #fixes-power-iaas}

-You must use the service update management assistant (SUMA) to download fixes and updates from the IBM Fix Central for an AIX virtual machine (VM).
-For an IBM i VM, you can download fixes by using the `Send PTF Order (SNDPTFORD)` command.
+You must use the AIX service update management assistant (SUMA) or the IBM i `Send PTF Order (SNDPTFORD)` command to download fixes and updates from the IBM Fix Central website.
 {: shortdesc}

-## Using SUMA to download fixes and updates for AIX VMs
+## Using SUMA to download fixes and updates for AIX virtual machines (VMs)
 {: #downloading-fixes-suma}
 {: help}
 {: support}

 SUMA sets up an automated interface to download fixes and updates from a fix distribution website to your system.
 You can configure SUMA to periodically check the availability of specific new fixes and technology levels.
-With SUMA, you do not have to manually retrieve maintenance updates from the web.
+With SUMA, you do not have to manually retrieve maintenance updates.

 When you configure SUMA in an AIX logical partition (LPAR) or as the NIM master, SUMA establishes a connection to the fix distribution website and downloads the available service update.
 If your configuration contains a firewall that blocks the connection to the fix distribution website, you must customize the firewall rules to allow SUMA to connect to the following IP addresses (SUMA connects to one of these IP addresses based on your geography):